tact-lang/tact-language-server/CONTRIBUTING.md

 ## Building the Project

-To build both the VS Code extension and the Language Server, you can use the following command:
+To build the VS Code extension and Language Server, run:

 ```bash
 yarn build
 ```

-This command uses Webpack to bundle the necessary files.
+This command uses Webpack to bundle the project files.

-For development, you can use the watch mode to automatically rebuild the project upon changes:
+For development, enable watch mode to automatically rebuild on file changes:

 ```bash
 yarn watch